DarrenDavy12/Snowflake-Medallion-Data-Pipeline-End-to-End-ELT/README.md

 <br>

 ### 🎯 Business problem:
-A retail company has customer, product, and order data but reporting is inconsistent because data is spread across operational sources.
+A business with customer data spread across transactional systems (CRM, orders, support tickets) can't reliably join or aggregate it for analytics — data arrives in different formats, updates conflict, and there's no single source of truth for what a "customer" actually is.

 ### 🧠 Business use cases:
-Analysts and product managers need to know "Which customers are most valuable?, which products sell? and what is the revenue trends over time?"
+Analysts and product managers need to segment customers (high-value, churn-risk, etc.) and track metrics (LTV, churn rate, feature adoption) over time.
+They need a query-able, deduplicated, historically accurate customer dimension that they can join against transaction tables without second-guessing the data.

 ### 📊 Business Solution:
-"I built a centralized analytical warehouse in Snowflake that provides a single source of truth for sales reporting."
+This ELT pipeline lands raw customer records in a Bronze layer, deduplicates and enriches them in Silver (enforcing a single customer identity), and exposes clean historical tables in Gold for analytics.
+Snowflake's native data sharing and time-travel tables mean the whole process stays inside one platform — no ETL orchestrator or external tooling overhead — which is a practical fit for a small analytics team.

 ---